muratk3n/thirdwave/en/README.md

 ---

 Getting geo pos in this webapp was a pain.
-I have it done Javascript, have links dynamically updated, so server side gets geo in the URL.
-Who da man!!?
+I have it so js code dynamically updates href links, so server side gets geo in the URL.
+Who.
+Da.
+Man?

 ---